-Bitcoin 'here to stay' despite concerns
+Opinion divided over Bitcoin investment

 Bitcoins are created through a complex process known as "mining", using computer software to solve mathematical problems in exchange for the "coins".

-Rural Monmouthshire may seem an unlikely location for such a mine, but Adrian Coles was one of Wales' first producers when he kitted out a barn in 2013.
+Rural Monmouthshire may seem an unlikely location for such a mine, but Adrian Cole was one of Wales' first producers when he kitted out a barn in 2013.

 The specialist computer equipment burned through so much electricity the barn stayed constantly at 25-30 degrees Celsius and the authorities asked them what they were doing.

-Technology enthusiast Mr Coles initially thought the currency was a "bit of a joke" when he learned about it in 2012 but changed his mind.
+Technology enthusiast Mr Cole initially thought the currency was a "bit of a joke" when he learned about it in 2012 but changed his mind.

 "When you start to study Bitcoin, it really makes you ask questions about economics and how money's created...When you start to really understand the technology and some of the thinking behind it, it's quite revolutionary."

-Mr Coles dismantled his mine in 2014 because it was no longer cost-effective, and he now works as a cryptocurrency consultant.
+Mr Cole dismantled his mine in 2014 because it was no longer cost-effective, and he now works as a cryptocurrency consultant.
 He said investors should be cautious as virtual currencies are not regulated.

 "I would never recommend that anybody puts a large amount of their personal wealth into Bitcoin, you should treat it as an experiment and learn about it and educate yourself."